Bzin68/stable_diffusion_install/README.md

 ## Install Comfyui
    + Download Comfyui using this [link](https://github.com/comfyanonymous/ComfyUI/releases/download/latest/ComfyUI_windows_portable_nvidia_cu121_or_cpu.7z), extract the file (7-zip is recommanded).
-   + Comfyui can be run with the pc's cpu by clicking `run_cpu.bat`, if the pc has a nvidia gpu, clicking `run_nvidia_gpu.bat` is recommanded.
+   + Comfyui can be run with the PC's CPU by clicking `run_cpu.bat`, if the PC has a Nvidia GPU, clicking `run_nvidia_gpu.bat` is recommended.
    + Move the checkpoints into the `ComfyUI>models>checkpoints` folder